It is very common to receive questions from students about careers; how to establish them and what to study. These come in various form of :

 The Impact of time and change on career decisions

 It is a curious thing that we humans live our lives immersed in time and the impact that time has on our world, and yet we often fail to consider the impact of time in our planning.
 It is true that in many other fields, you can learn something once and be fairly confident that that will remain the case for decades.
-However IT and in particular Cloud IT is changing so quickly that over time whatever you know now will become less relevant, and fall out of step with the rest of the industry, unless you refresh your knowledge.
+However IT and in particular Cloud IT is changing so quickly that whatever you know now will quickly become less relevant, and fall out of step with the rest of the industry.
+Unless you refresh your knowledge on a regular basis.
 All of us in this industry need to be conscious that many aspects of our technical and process knowledge will be irrelevant in as little as 5 years.
 I cannot think of any skill set or industry in the history of human endeavour that has been subject to this rate of change.

 As a comparison let's consider the ‘half-Life’ of various trades.